About the procedure

 By the beginning of November 2013, EARFOLD IMPLANTS procedure could be carried out only in the Royal Free Hospital in London.
 Today Glumičić Medical Group and Dr. Glumičić has become the only institution with the London hospital in the world that uses EARFOLD implant.

-If the procedure is to be performed under general anaesthesia, it is necessary to perform the complete laboratory testing, as well as an ECG and an examination by an internist and/or anaesthesiologist, and if the procedure is to be performed under local anaesthesia, it is sufficient to do a blood analysis and possibly a coagulogram.
+If the procedure is to be performed under general anaesthesia, it is necessary to perform the complete laboratory testing, as well as an ECG and possibly a coagulogram.
 The preparation of the patient prior to the procedure itself will also depend on the type of anaesthesia, which will be explained to you in detail by our staff.

 Otoplasty procedures are generally performed under local anaesthesia, which is administered behind the ear, into the so-called incision area.
 General anaesthesia is recommended for children under the age of 12 in order to avoid any discomfort or fear.
 The administration of anaesthesia is short due to the short duration of the procedure itself.